DeAndre Carter Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- In his two matchups against the Giants, Carter's 5.5 receiving yards average is 19.0 less than his over/under for Sunday's game (24.5).
+- Carter's 5.5 receiving yards per game in his two matchups against the Giants are 19.0 fewer than his over/under for Sunday's game.

-- The Giants are giving up 245.3 passing yards per game this year, the NFL's 15th-ranked pass defense.
+- The Giants have the NFL's 15th-ranked pass defense this season, surrendering 245.3 yards per game through the air.

-- With 27 passing TDs allowed this year, the Giants defense is ranked 21st in the NFL.
+- At 1.7 passing TDs allowed per game, the Giants defense is ranked 21st in the league.

 Recent Performances